akuaagyeiwaa/Ethiopia-Unbound.html/README.md

-<p> But he had also prayed for light, for he knew, according to the teaching of Nanamu, the priests and prophets of his tribe, that Love and Light dwelt together in the highest heaven. </p>
+<p> But he had also prayed for light, for he knew, according to the teaching of Nanamu, the priests and prophets of his <span class="place-name-tribe"><a href="https://en.wikipedia.org/wiki/Tribe" target="_blank">tribe</a></span>
+, that Love and Light dwelt together in the highest heaven. </p>
 2.
 <p>To him who saw this vision, the idea of death was familiar.
 Among his people, at break of day, as men passed one another in the market-places, they would greet one another and say, “Akioo,” meaning, hail friend, thou yet livest.
 And if a man slept and woke no more, they would say he is gone to Nanamu-Krome, and, if he had been a good man, his friends would make <span class="place-name-libation"><a href="https://en.wikipedia.org/wiki/libation" target="_blank">libation</a></span>
  to him, claiming his protection and guardianship in the ordinary affairs of life.</p>